muquit/privategpt/README.md

 At this time I've noticed good result with PDF _text_ documents.
 The instructions will be updated when I play with other document types.

-- Copy your PDF or text files to ./ingest/documents directory
+- The project comes with 2 free books in text dracula.txt and time_machine.txt from [Project Guenberg](https://www.gutenberg.org/).
+If you want, copy some PDF or text files to ./ingest/documents directory

 ```
 copy file.pdf ./ingest/documents